davidbeesley/ascii-art/README.md

 The main algorithms are
 - silo: The flagship feature.
 Map a text file to a silhouette.
-- console: Print an ANSI colored ascii representation of an image to the console.
+- console: Print an ANSI colored ascii representation of an imageWrapper to the console.
-- pixelswap: Create a true colored ascii pixelated version of an image.
+- pixelswap: Create a true colored ascii pixelated version of an imageWrapper.

 ## Examples